|

 right cleaning product, the right pressure/volume rinse combination and the

 right contractor who will perform the work.
-Compromising any of these three elements could compromise the
+Compromising any of these three

-entire cleaning project.
-The best
+elements could compromise the entire cleaning project.
+The best safety net

-should have a long demonstrated history of cleaning historic buildings.
+a long demonstrated history of cleaning historic buildings.

 Thomas H Rudder